kavishbaghel/terraform-examples/README.md

-# terraform-usecases
+# Terraform Usecases

-Terraform templates for deploying different set of services based on their usecase in the cloud.
+This repo contains terraform template code for different set of use case to deploy in the AWS cloud.